Slavbor/seminar_git_3/git_instruction.md

       git checkout

-* For displaying lis of all commits was saved in branch:
+* For displaying lis of commits was saved in branch:

       git log

-* For displaying list of all commits in simplified view line by line:
+* For displaying list of commits in simplified view line by line:

       git log --oneline

+* For displaying list of all the commits made to a repository:

+      git log --all

+* For use two commands at once **git log --oneline** & **git log --all**:

+      gil log --all --oneline